Warm Temps Take Us Through Last August Weekend - NewsBreak

 Strong Storms Take Down Trees, Knock Out Power Across Connecticut

 Waves of severe thunderstorms moved through Connecticut Friday afternoon and evening, causing damage and leaving thousands without power.
-At one point, a tornado warning was issued briefly for parts of Hartford and Tolland counties.
-In Windham County, video showed rotating clouds above the ground, though no tornado warning was issued.
+At one point, a tornado warning was issued briefly for parts of Hartford and Tolland counties. [wx-radar /].
+In Windham County, video showed rotating clouds above the ground, though no tornado warning...

 Trees and powerlines knocked down by Connecticut thunderstorm